 We rented a cottage that allows pets, and Charlie immediately made herself comfortable in her surroundings.
-She was completely indifferent to the lack of HDTV or the spotty internet access.
-She was all about being in the moment.
+Completely indifferent to the lack of HDTV or the spotty internet access, she was all about being in the moment.

 In addition to being enthusiastic, Charlie proved to be a friend magnet.
 Wherever we went, people would stop to pet Charlie and talk with us.
 She good naturedly allowed us to converse with fellow travelers.
 She enjoyed the camaraderie, never once rolling her eyes in exasperation or feeling embarrassed by our behavior.
 The only time she wasn’t welcoming was when she scared away the cat that frequented our cottage.

-Charlie can’t talk, but through her constantly wagging tail and her keen licks she told us she was grateful for the opportunity to see amazingly beautiful vistas, exercise vigorously, eat well, and most importantly, spend quality time with us (said no teenager ever).
+Charlie can’t talk, but through her constantly wagging tail and her keen licks she spoke volumes.
+She was grateful for the opportunity to see amazingly beautiful vistas, exercise vigorously, eat well, and most importantly, spend quality time with us (said no teenager ever).
 And better yet, we never felt the need to stay up late strategizing about how we were going to broach a sensitive issue with our lovable lab.

-I do love my kids, and I’m not planning on trading them in, but Nora Ephron was on to something when she said that “when your children are teenagers, it’s important to have a dog so that someone in the house is happy to see you.”
-I’m convinced that the perfect antidote to exasperating, exhausting teenagers comes with four legs, a belly that needs rubbing, and plenty of uncomplicated love to go around.
+I do love my kids, and I’m not planning on trading them in.
+But Nora Ephron was on to something when she said that “when your children are teenagers, it’s important to have a dog so that someone in the house is happy to see you.”
+I’m convinced that the perfect antidote to teenagers comes with four legs, a belly that needs rubbing, and plenty of uncomplicated love to go around.